Document Actions

 Fulfills GER Core Requirement Stage 2, Group C and the Pluralism and Diversity Group A requirement.

-It is a little-known fact that the third most productive film industry in the world resides in Egypt.
+It is a little-known fact that Egypt is home to the third most productive film industry in the world.
 Important cinematic cultures have also developed in Lebanon, Syria, Palestine, Tunisia, Algeria and Morocco.
 Many see the origins of Arab cinema as coinciding with the struggle for national independence and as such Arab cinema has often been viewed through the lens of colonialism and post-colonialism.
 The course will focus on this and other aspects of Arab cinema such as aesthetics, the role of melodrama, the importance of music and dance, the phenomenon of co-production with western countries and the treatment of gender and sexuality.
 We will watch black and white classics from Egypt such as Determination, The Flirtation of Girls, The Beginning and the End.
-We will also watch more recent films from Egypt and the rest of the Arab World such as Terror and Barbeque (Egypt), The Silence of the Palaces (Tunisia) and The Dupes (Syria).
-Students will have to write several film reviews throughout the semester, write a final paper and do a short presentation based on their final paper topic.
-(Stone, Staff)
+We will also watch more recent films from Egypt and the rest of the Arab World such as Terror and Barbeque (Egypt), The Silence of the Palaces (Tunisia) and The Dupes (Egypt and Syria).
+The final grade will be based on attendance, class participation, weekly quizzes, short response papers, and a longer final paper.

 Fulfills Pluralism and Diversity Group A and GER Core Requirement Stage 2, Group D.

 Study of a wide range of literary genres and themes from a place usually defined as the Islamic world.
 The texts we will be engaging with are part of the Arabo-Islamic tradition, but are limited neither to the Arabic language nor the Muslim religion.
 We will be reading, in English translation, texts originally written in Arabic, Hebrew, Persian, and other languages.
 One of the main goals of the course is to understand the wide array of influences making up the remarkably rich and diverse cultures of the Middle East.
 The course will cover the time period beginning with the pre-Islamic period (6th century C.E.) to the 15th century.
-(Elinson, Staff)
+The final grade will be based on attendance, class participation, short weekly reaction papers and/or weekly quizzes, a final presentation and a final paper of 10 to 12 pages.

 Prerequisite: English 120